-Vietnam, although typically known for its incredible beaches, is on the cutting-edge of commerce and infrastructure in the developing world.
+Between Hanoi and Saigon, Vietnam has its fare share of tall buildings lighting up its skylines.
+Although typically known for its incredible beaches, is on the cutting-edge of commerce and infrastructure in the developing world.

 When visiting either Ho Chi Minh City, to the south, or Hanoi, in the north, this fact becomes much more apparent when looking at the cityscapes, as many of the skylines have been adorned with grand skyscrapers.

-In the past two decades, the ingenuity of the Vietnamese people, coupled with capital from other countries competing for a place in this up-and-coming financial market, has led to the construction of these new superstructures.
+In the past two decades, the ingenuity of the Vietnamese people, coupled with capital from other countries competing for a place in this up-and-coming financial market, have led to the construction of these new superstructures.

 Landmark 81 is the tallest skyscraper in all of Vietnam and currently reigns as the 15th tallest building in the world.
 Proudly touching the clouds in Ho Chi Minh City, Vietnam, this 1,530-foot monster stands on the bank of the Saigon River in the heart of the Binh Thanh District for all to see.

 Landmark 81 was built by Vietnamese corporation, Vinhomes, and is the central tower in this high-end area of Saigon known as Vinhomes Central Park.

 This 81-story skyscraper is the biggest “green building” in Vietnam and boasts features that save energy as well as offer a clean water system equaling EU standards for all of its guests.

 The Landmark 81 tower is the pride of Vietnam and includes a hotel and conference facility, luxury apartments, endless restaurants and bars, high-end retail spaces, the largest ice-stadium in Vietnam, and a multi-story observation deck with incredible views of the city.

 Landmark 81 is a great symbol of a new Vietnam that is gracefully rising into prosperity and modernity.